Time to Upgrade Your Windows 10

-By mid-November, all Windows 10 computers will be required to be updated to 1703, the latest version of the operating system, in order to adhere to Microsoft's schedule for support, patches, and additional features.
+All Windows 10 computers will be required to be updated to 1703, the latest version of the operating system, in order to adhere to Microsoft's schedule for support, patches, and additional features.

 ITS recommends beginning the install prior to leaving campus for the work day so that you can begin work the following morning without delay.
 This upgrade will take approximately 45 minutes to 2 hours to complete and may require multiple reboots of your computer.
 Any work done on documents during the install will not be saved - please save your work before upgrading!

-How to Manually Install Windows 10 Upgrades
+How to Manually Upgrade Windows 10 Using the Self-Service option